richcmwang/gene-trajectory-experiments/README.md

 ## License

-This repo includes code from the original `Python Gene Trajectory` project, which is licensed under the [MIT License](./LICENSE).
+This repo includes code from the original `GeneTrajectory-Python` project, which is licensed under the [MIT License](./LICENSE).